These two words were etched in my mind after participating in the 2016 Transamerica Chicago Triathlon.

 My first swim of the season was on May 28; I concluded correctly that the swim warranted the least amount of my training time, in part because it’s the shortest leg of the Tri, and in part because of my competitive swim experience, albeit 40 years ago!
 In oversimplified sprint distance terms, the run takes twice as long as the swim, and the cycling takes 3 times as long as the swim, though results vary based on one’s individual strengths.

 I trained hard, always trying to balance conditioning vs. injury.
-As is evident from my daily log, early-on I was a bit neurotic about aches and pains.
+Early-on I was a bit neurotic about aches and pains.
 Eventually I realized that my 59 year old body was talking, and pain was unavoidable.
 I remembered the advice from my doctor about ten years ago when I complained of a lingering groin strain from playing basketball – “take more Advil”, though I rarely do.
 My blood pressure reading a week before the race was 106/66; my doctor joked that I have the body of a teenager, but it doesn’t feel like it.
 I lost 5-10 pounds while training, but competed at a weight that is in my optimal range – not below.
 The most pleasant surprise is that I trained for 8 months and experienced no back problems, no doubt influenced by a decent amount of ab work last winter.

 The biggest impediment to preparation for the race is the time it takes to train.
 I don’t know how the leaders in my age group, or any other age group for that matter, find the time to train – it’s a time suck.
 Once I entered June, I upped my training to 6 days per week, sometimes 2 hours per day, usually composed of a swim and a ride or run, or a ride and a run, which triathletes call a brick; I call it hell.
 But really, who has 10 or more hours per week to train?